DenisLitvin/iOS-Interview/README.md

 Storage: Storing the closure to a global variable, property, or any other bit of storage that lives on past the function call means the closure has also escaped.

 ### Explain generics ?
 Generics create code that does not get specific about underlying data types.
-Don’t catch this article.

 Generics allow us to know what type it is going to contain.

-Generics also provides optimization for our code.
+Generics provide code reusability.

 ### Explain lazy ?
 An initial value of the lazy stored properties is calculated only when the property is called for the first time.
 There are situations when the lazy properties come very handy to developers.